openservicemesh/osm-docs/content/docs/guides/observability/tracing.md

 ```
 This suggests that the issue is not caused by your Jaeger or tracing configuration.

+## Integrate Jaeger Tracing In Your Application

+Jaeger tracing does not come effort-free.
+In order for Jaeger to connect requests to traces automatically, it is the application's responsibility to publish the tracing information correctly.

+In Open Service Mesh's sidecar proxy configuration, currently Zipkin is used as the HTTP tracer.
+Therefore an application can leverage Zipkin supported headers to provide tracing information.
+In the initial request of a trace, the Zipkin plugin will generate the required HTTP headers.
+An application should propagate the headers below if it needs to add subsequent requests to the current trace:

+* `x-request-id`
+* `x-b3-traceid`
+* `x-b3-spanid`
+* `x-b3-parentspanid`

+For more detail, please refer to [Envoy tracing documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing).

 ## Troubleshoot Tracing/Jaeger

 When tracing is not working as expected.